rubenrudov/Corona-stats-for-Israel/README.md

  - Write the name of the city you prefer to search stats about and tap the search button.
  - Scroll the view down to see the whole stats.

+ ### For other developers:
+  - You can tryout the app yourself but you won't be able to use the data from the database.
+  - The data we've used is from Data.gov.il, you can try scrape the data too.
+  - If you have any suggetion, please write us on the email I mention below.
+  - If you use interface, please, let us know how it is. :smiley:
+  - For now, IOS version isn't in our plans.
+If you are an IOS developer and you'd like build an IOS version of the app contact us and we'll discuss about it.

-The app will be fully open source after been published.
+The app will be fully open source after been published on google play.
 Your privacy is important for us, we don't & won't take any kind of data from your phone.
 Tnx for viewing our project.

-For any question write me an E-mail: rudovruben4all@gmail.com
+**For any question write me an E-mail: rudovruben4all@gmail.com**